-Engineered Solutions Canada engineers and manufactures Rainwater Harvesting skid package systems.
-Designed for providing adaptability and ease of installation while maintaining maximum performance with high energy efficiency.
+Rainwater Harvesting is one of our cornerstone services.
+Our skided package systems are designed for providing adaptability and ease of installation while maintaining maximum performance with high energy efficiency.
 We develop and build to meet your specific requirements.

 We represent leading manufacturers of quality-engineered products in the commercial industry.
 Our products cover a wide variety of needs in industrial facilities, schools, restaurants, courthouses, stadiums, office buildings, convention centers, airport terminals, hospitals, prisons, and other public and private buildings.